ronniegnr/starter-project/Spring/basicapp/README.md

 Problems:

 1. Repository layers implementation is exposed in Service layer.
-This is
 2. Service layers implementation is exposed in usage layer.

 Notes: